 Zika viruses are the cause of the infection.
 The viruses are transmitted to humans by infected vectors (Aedes mosquitoes) that also transmit other similar diseases such as dengue and Chikungunya.
 Theoretically, the viruses may be transmitted through blood transfusions or organ donations, although to date there are no reports of this type of transmission; there are numerous reports of Zika transmission through sexual contact.

 The major risk factors to get the infection are being in areas where infected mosquitoes reside, having unprotected sex with a person who has recently been diagnosed with Zika, and not taking precautions to prevent mosquito bites.
-The following U.S. maps provided by the CDC show where the two mosquito species that are capable of transmitting Zika viruses reside.
+The following U.S. maps provided by the CDC shows where the two mosquito species that are capable of transmitting Zika viruses reside.

 How is the Zika virus transmitted?

 The virus is mainly transmitted by infected mosquitoes that act as vectors to infect individuals during a mosquito bite.
 However, the virus can be transmitted from person to person once an individual becomes infected.
-Investigators have evidence that transfer of Zika virus is transmitted by sexual contact more frequently than first suspected, thus providing another way the virus is transmitted.
-Because sexual transfer of this virus may be more frequent, physicians are recommending the use of condoms to protect uninfected sex partners from getting the disease.
+Investigators have evidence that the transfer of the Zika virus is transmitted by sexual contact more frequently than first suspected, thus providing another way the virus is transmitted.
+Because the sexual transfer of this virus may be more frequent, physicians are recommending the use of condoms to protect uninfected sex partners from getting the disease.